philzook58/philzook58.github.io/_notes/Languages/datalog.md

-https://arxiv.org/abs/2107.12909 - so you want to analyze soufle with datalog https://www.youtube.com/watch?v=oiXL44WlC-U&ab_channel=ACMSIGPLAN
+https://arxiv.org/abs/2107.12909 - so you want to analyze scheme with datalog https://www.youtube.com/watch?v=oiXL44WlC-U&ab_channel=ACMSIGPLAN

 Might this not be a nice pass for higher-order theorem proving?